Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ```

 The transformer bean needs to specify `baseContentTransformer` as the parent, as it handles registering this new
-transformer with the Alfresco Content Services system.
+transformer with the Content Services system.
 The transformer implementation class that you use in this case
 is called `ProxyContentTransformer` and it is delegating the actual transformation to the worker.
 The last thing you
 need to do for this transformer to be active is to add some properties to `alfresco-global.properties`: